Cheval de frise: Etymology

 Chevaux de frise, according to the later use of the term, could include broken glass studding the top of a wall in a nineteenth-century fort.

-In French, cheval de frise means "Frisian horse".
-The Frisians fought predominantly using cavalry; they were known for being formidable horsemen, and Frisian horses were renowned for their strength and agility.
-Therefore, for defense they relied heavily on anti-cavalry obstacles.
-The Dutch also adopted the use of these defensive devices when at war with Spain.
-The term cheval de frise came to be used for any spiked obstacle, such as broken glass embedded in mortar at the top of a wall.
+In French, cheval de frise means 'Frisian horse'.
+The Frisians fought predominantly using infantry against feudal armies with mounted knights.
+Therefore, they relied heavily on anti-cavalry obstacles.
+More generally, the Dutch also adopted the use of these defensive devices when at war with Spain.
+The term cheval de frise came to be used for any obstacle with spikes designed to injure someone or something passing over it, such as broken glass embedded in mortar at the top of a wall.

 The cheval de frise was adopted in New York and Pennsylvania during the American Revolutionary War as a defensive measure installed on rivers to prevent upriver movement by enemy ships.
 During the Peninsular War, at the Siege of Badajoz (1812), a cheval de frise was used to fill a breach in the town wall, allowing the French to inflict heavy casualties on the British storm troops.

 American Revolutionary War

 During the American Revolutionary War both Thaddeus Kosciuszko and Robert Erskine designed an anti-ship version of the cheval-de-frise to prevent British warships from proceeding up the Delaware River and Hudson River, respectively.
-A cheval de frise by Erskine's design was placed between Fort Washington at northern Manhattan and Fort Lee in New Jersey in 1776.
+A cheval de frise of Erskine's design was placed between Fort Washington at northern Manhattan and Fort Lee in New Jersey in 1776.
 The following year construction began on one to the north of West Point at Pollepel Island, but it was overshadowed by the completion of the Great Chain across the Hudson in 1778, which was used through 1782.